Credit cards may be the most powerful consumer force in the United States economy.

 Consolidation and settlement are more involved approaches to dealing with too much debt.
 While they require significant planning and commitment, they can help you out of a tough situation when you have too much credit card debt.

-Consolidation rolls all your debts into one payment.
-As with a DMP, it reduces your number of monthly payments.
-Consolidation may also have the benefits of lowering your interest rate and improving your repayment schedule.
+As with a DMP, consolidation reduces your number of monthly payments by rolling all your debts into one payment.
+Consolidation may also have the benefit of lowering your interest rate and improving your repayment schedule.

 Settlement is a good option for individuals who can’t afford the credit card debt they’ve racked up.
 You can enlist the help of a debt settlement firm or negotiate directly with lenders to have your debt reduced.
 When completed successfully, you may owe only a fraction of your original debt.